 }

 Step four: handle the response format.
-The old path returned GoogleAdsRow objects with inline partial failures.
+The old path returned a list of GoogleAdsRow objects with partial failure details inline.
 The new path returns a top-level results array and a separate errors array.
-Retry logic needs rewriting.
+If you had retry logic that parsed the old error format, it needs to be rewritten.

-Data Manager requires a customer_id in request metadata.
+Data Manager requires a customer_id in the request metadata.
 Not the MCC ID.
-The actual customer ID of the account that owns the conversion action or audience.
-The old path used MCC ID as login-customer-id header with child account ID in the resource name.
-Data Manager wants the child account ID in a dedicated customer_id metadata field.
-Send the MCC ID and you get a 404 saying the conversion action does not exist.
-It exists.
-You are looking in the wrong account.
+The actual customer ID of the account that owns the conversion action or the audience.
+Our old path used the MCC ID as the login-customer-id header and the child account ID in the resource name.
+Data Manager wants the child account ID in a dedicated customer_id field in the request metadata.
+If you send the MCC ID, the API returns a 404 that says the conversion action does not exist.
+It does exist.
+You are just looking in the wrong account.

 What this means for Customer Match

-The Data Manager path is audienceMembers:ingest.
-Batch limit is 5,000 members per request, same as before.
-Membership duration defaults to 540 days.
-Reference audiences by numeric productDestinationId, not resource name.
-Identifier keys are emailAddress and phoneNumber.
+The Customer Match path through Data Manager is audienceMembers:ingest.
+The batch limit is 5,000 members per request, same as the old path.
+The membership duration default is 540 days unless you specify otherwise.
+The main difference is that you reference the audience by numeric productDestinationId, not by resource name.
+And the identifier keys are emailAddress and phoneNumber, not hashedEmail and hashedPhoneNumber.

-One operational difference: the old path made members targetable immediately.
+One subtle difference: the old path let you upload members and immediately target them in a campaign.
 Data Manager has a processing delay.
-In production testing, new members are targetable within four to six hours.
-Plan for the lag if you have same-day activation use cases.
+In our testing, new members are targetable within four to six hours, not minutes.
+If you have same-day activation use cases, plan for the lag.

 Should you migrate now

 Yes.
-June 15, 2026 is not far.
-This is not a find-and-replace.
+The sunset date is June 15, 2026.
+That is not far.
+The migration is not a find-and-replace.
 It is a rewrite of your upload pipeline.
-If you run daily conversion uploads or weekly Customer Match syncs, you need to be on Data Manager well before June to catch the edge cases.
+If you are running daily conversion uploads or weekly Customer Match syncs, you need to be on Data Manager well before June to have time to catch the edge cases.

-If you are not running first-party uploads today, enable the API and scope now anyway.
-It takes five minutes and you will be ready when your attribution strategy needs it.
+If you are not running first-party uploads today, you should still enable the API and scope now.
+It takes five minutes and it means you are ready when your attribution strategy eventually needs it.

 What I would do differently

-Test with a single Customer Match member and a single conversion on day one.
-Do not assume the payload shape is similar enough to batch-test immediately.
-Enable the Data Manager API in Cloud Console before writing any code — the 403 scope error will send you down a rabbit hole of checking service account permissions that are fine.
-And read the identifier key names carefully. hashedEmail versus emailAddress is a one-word difference that silently breaks everything.
+I would have tested with a single Customer Match member and a single conversion on day one, instead of assuming the payload shape was similar enough to batch-test immediately.
+I would have enabled the Data Manager API in Cloud Console before writing any code, because the 403 scope error sent me down a rabbit hole of checking service account permissions that were fine.
+And I would have read the identifier key names more carefully, because hashedEmail vs emailAddress is a one-word difference that silently breaks everything.

 The Data Manager API is the future of Google Ads first-party data.
 It is better designed than the old path.
 It is also different enough that you cannot wing the migration.
 Start now.
 Test small.
 Read the field names twice.